philhartung/aes67-monitor/README.md

 npm install
 ```

-The app should then be installed.
-Audify (audio backend used) prebuilds are available for most major platforms and Node versions.
-If you need to build Audify from source, see https://github.com/almogh52/audify#requirements-for-source-build.
+This installs all dependencies for your platform.
+Audify (the audio backend used) prebuilds are available for most major platforms and NodeJS versions.
+If you need to build Audify from source, see [Build Audify from Source](https://github.com/almoghamdani/audify#requirements-for-source-build).

-After installation you can start the app with `npm start`.

 ## Building